 The Ribbon Snake is a slender snake, usually around 2-3 feet long.
 They have a smooth, shiny and scaleless skin that can range in color from olive green, yellowish-green or bluish-gray.
 They have three longitudinal stripes that run the length of their body, one down the middle of their back and one on either side.
 The stripes can be white, yellowish or gray and may have darker edges.
 Ribbon Snakes also have a white underside with small black spots.

-See also What is Rosy Boa Animal
+See also What is Rock Crab Animal

 Habitat